dialoguemd/covid-19/src/regions/ca/info/ca-nb/reporting.md

 If you have symptoms:

+- You can contact your primary care provider (doctor or nurse practitioner) or call 811
-- Please do not visit a hospital, physician’s office, lab or healthcare facility without consulting 811 first.
+- Please do not visit a hospital, physician’s office, lab or healthcare facility without calling first.
+- If you work as a health care professional, such as physician, nurse practitioner, nurse, pharmacist/technician, Ambulance NB, Extra Mural program, first responder or related dispatcher, staff in hospitals, nursing homes, and other institutional or group living settings providing direct patient care/contact please self-isolate and call 1 833 475 0724.
-- If you are having difficulty breathing or experiencing other severe symptoms, call 911 immediately.
-Advise them of your symptoms and travel history.
+- If you are having difficulty breathing or experiencing other severe symptoms, call 911 immediately and advise them of your symptoms.

 [Source: Government of New Brunswick](https://www2.gnb.ca/content/gnb/en/departments/ocmoh/cdc/content/respiratory_diseases/coronavirus.html)